Unfortunately, this place closed in 2019.

 Buttermilk ‘n’ Cornmeal Fried Oysters – Light breading with an incredibly fresh taste.
 The oysters melt in your mouth with the added lemon and included remoulade sauce.

 Beef Check Hash – One of the best things I have eaten in a while.
 The meat fell apart on your fork and melted in your mouth.
-I was told is it braised for 6 hours and it is easy to tell with how good it is.
+I was told it is braised for 6 hours.

-Smoked Salmon Benedict – Light hollandaise sauce with well prepared salmon.
+Smoked Salmon Benedict – This dish has a light hollandaise sauce with well prepared salmon.
 Order it with avocado to take the flavor over the edge.
-My wife liked it a lot but I would recommend the beef cheek hash if deciding between the two.
+My wife liked it a lot, but I would recommend the beef cheek hash if deciding between the two.

-After an hour of eating and enjoying the bluegrass music our time at Urban Solace came to an end.
-I wish I was able to keep eating as it was that good and I can’t wait until I am in North Park again so I can try something else.
-Actually, I take that back, I don’t think I could ever not order the beef cheek hash, it was too amazing.
+After an hour of eating and enjoying the bluegrass music, our time at Urban Solace came to an end.
+I wish I was able to keep eating as it was that good, and I can’t wait until I am in North Park again so I can try something else.
+Actually, I take that back, I don’t think I could ever not order the beef cheek hash; it was too unbelievable.
 Let me know what you think if you have been in the comments.